microsoft/mu_tiano_platforms/Platforms/QemuQ35Pkg/Docs/building.md

     - Under the hood, it just does the invocation of Stuart for you.

-### Notes
+!!! note "Notes"

-1. QEMU must be on your path.
+    1. QEMU **must** be on your path.
 On Windows this is a manual process and not part of the QEMU installer.
-2. QEMU output will be in Build/BUILDLOG_QemuQ35Pkg.txt as well as Build/QemuQ35Pkg/QEMULOG_QemuQ35Pkg.txt
+    2. QEMU build output will be in `Build/BUILDLOG_QemuQ35Pkg.txt`.

-**NOTE:** Logging the execution output will be in the normal stuart log as well as to your console (if you have the correct logging level set, by default it doesn't output to console).

-### Custom Build Options

-**MAKE_STARTUP_NSH=TRUE** will output a *startup.nsh* file to the location mapped as fs0.
-This is used in CI in combination with the `--FlashOnly` feature to run QEMU to the UEFI shell and then execute the contents of *startup.nsh*.

-**QEMU_HEADLESS=TRUE** Since CI servers run headless QEMU must be told to run with no display otherwise an error occurs.
-Locally you don't need to set this.
+    3. In cases where the `--flashonly` or `--flashrom` parameters were used to invoke the runner and a startup.nsh was requested, the output log will changed to `Build/BUILDLOG_QemuQ35Pkg_With_Run.txt`
+    3. Logging to your local console window can be controlled and is often not as detailed as the log files.

 ### Passing Build Defines